korby/ManAdmin/readme.txt

 After installation, a new menu appear in back office named "Manual".

 == Changelog ==

+= 0.5 =
+* Compatibility with chrome for actions recorder

 = 0.4 =
 * Now catching all action's types.